 Salmon is one of my favorite fish because of its mild flavor and versatility.
-If you are anything like me, I love to grill salmon all summer long, but some nights I like to change it up.
-This Salmon Pasta in Lemon Cream recipe is easy to prepare in minutes, which makes it perfect for weeknights.
+If you are anything like me, I love to make salmon all summer long because it’s so fresh and in season.
+Cooking salmon in a saute pan or over a hot grill tends to be the method of choice, but sometimes I like to change things up and prepare this buttery fish in a pasta dish.

-The light flavors in this dish make it nice on a warm summer evening, but also very comforting during the cooler months of the year.
-You can use any type of pasta in the recipe, but brown rice pasta seems to pair nicely with the zucchini and salmon and it’s gluten-free.
+The light lemony flavors in this dish make it nice on a warm evening, but it is also very comforting during the cooler months of the year.
+You can use any type of pasta in the recipe, but brown rice fusilli seems to pair nicely with the zucchini and salmon and it’s gluten-free.

 1/2 red onion